 World Congresses on Justice for Children in Mexico, Paris, Lima and Geneva

-The last world congress took place from 15 to 19 November 2021 and put child participation at the centre: it was about justice WITH children.
-The event was hosted by the Mexican Supreme Court and took place online.
+Organised through the Global Initiative on Justice With Children, the last world congress took place from 15 to 19 November 2021 and put child participation at the centre: it was about justice WITH children.
+With more than 4500 participants from 150 countries, this milestone event was hosted by the Mexican Supreme Court and co-organised with UNICEF, UNSRSG VAC, UNODC, OHCHR and the OECD.
 More information on www.justicewithchildren.org.

 Child and youth advisory board